 Medical device companies’ top management must ensure that responsibilities and authorities are defined, documented, and communicated within the organization.

 The top management is responsible for monitoring the efficiency and effectiveness of the QMS.

 Resource Management (Section 6)

-With product realization, efficient quality standards are set for the design, development, manufacture, packaging, labeling, and transport of every medical device manufactured by your company.
+As part of product realization, efficient quality procedures are established for the design, development, manufacture, packaging, labeling, and transportation of every medical device manufactured by your company.